npm/npm/README.md

 # npm

-Note: This is only half the info you need.
-The rest can be seen via `man npm` after installation.
+This is just enough info to get you up and running.

-## Installing
+More info available via `man npm`.

-To install npm and its documentation, do this:
+## Simple Install

-    node install-npm.js
+To install npm, do this:

-If you'd prefer to just symlink in the current code so you can hack on it, then you can do this to create a symlink:
+    mkdir npm

-    ./cli.js link .
+    curl -L http://github.com/isaacs/npm/tarball/stable | tar xz --strip 1 -C npm node npm/install-npm.js

 If it dies with a "Permission Denied" or EACCESS error, then that probably means that you are running node in a shared root-owned location.
 In that